 As Dean of the University of Auckland Business School, I am privileged to work alongside and bear witness to the development of the individuals whose ideas will impact business and management in the future.

 The study of business matters.
-Learning how to build or do business better matters.
-Better business models and processes, a better fit between people and tasks, improved productivity, better decisions and better regulatory and policy frameworks are just a few of the foundations we need to build a bridge to a better world.
+Learning how to create or do business better through learning about entrepreneurship also matters.
+Better business models and processes, a better fit between people and tasks, improved productivity, better decisions and better regulatory and policy frameworks are just some of the ways we can build a bridge to a better world.
 And therein lies our purpose.

 Our people and our teaching and research programmes are increasingly engaging with, and making a difference to, our community.
 In doing so we are helping to shape the futures of people and organisations for the benefit of Aotearoa New Zealand and the world.

 I invite and welcome you to join us.